restorando/cornelius/index.md

 # Formatting the dates

 There are 4 optional parameters that Cornelius can use to format the date labels.
-Depending with time interval you use, you can pass a `formatDailyLabel`, `formatWeeklyLabel`, `formatMonthlyLabel` and `formatYearlyLabel` function to format a `daily`, `weekly`, `monthly` and `yearly` cohort chart respectively.
+Depending on the time interval you use, you can pass a `formatDailyLabel`, `formatWeeklyLabel`, `formatMonthlyLabel` and `formatYearlyLabel` function to format a `daily`, `weekly`, `monthly` and `yearly` cohort chart respectively.